-A. Cash and Investments
+A. Cash and Cash Equivalents

-Cash and investments of the Authority are held by The Bank of New York, as trustee (successor to Signet Bank), under the 1997 and 1988 Indentures.
+Cash and cash equivalents of the Authority are held by The Bank of New York, as trustee (successor to Signet Bank), under the 1997 and 1988 Indentures.
 Cash is defined as demand deposits, time deposits and certificates of deposit in accordance with §2.2-4401 of the Code of Virginia.
 Cash equivalents represent deposits and short-term investments with original maturities of less than three months.
-Short-term investments represent securities with maturities of more than three months but less than one year.
-Long-term investments have maturities of over a year.